RedBlaze42/FPGA-VHDL-TrafficLights/README.md

 ## RTL Diagram

 Here is the detailed RTL diagram of the circuit.
+Click on the image to see the raw file.

 ![https://raw.githubusercontent.com/RedBlaze42/FPGA-VHDL-TrafficLights/main/images/RTL_diagram.svg](https://raw.githubusercontent.com/RedBlaze42/FPGA-VHDL-TrafficLights/main/images/RTL_diagram.svg)